IrinaVi/CV/README.md

 <p>I love solving real life problems and coding in my free time.
 Each of my projects I started with thinking about how I can impove this world and help someone to solve their worry. </p>
 <p>In my previous SEO roles I was writing Python scripts to automate data gathering and data analysis.
 I also tried coding in my free time.
 This made me realise that my true passion is programming.
 However, it was difficult to make the decision about switching a career.
 The pandemic helped me to put my life into perspective and make the move towards the career of my dreams.</p>
+<p>I would love to work for a company that has software as a main product, as this way I will know that </p>
 <p>I love bugs and solving them - I get very excited about searching where they are coming from!
 I enjoy working as a part of a team and my own.
 I am a self-starter, quick learner and have a can-do attitude.
 I am self-organised, self-motivated and love learning and improving my skills.</p>

 <h2>Tech I Love 💙</h2>